isomerpages/moe-zhangdepri/_our-programmes/Applied Learning Programme/ALP.md

 ![](/images/ALP5.png)
 <b>P2 Learning Journey learning on animals with shells @ Science Centre and P3 Camp @ Singapore Zoo learning about animal diversity and conservation.</b>

+4\.
+Student Leadership Programme – Environment Leaders

+These are Environment Leaders in every class to actively promote recycling efforts, as well as to encourage their classmates to conserve energy and water, and reduce food wastage.
+The Environment Leaders also assist in carrying out environment-related activities during the annual commemoration of Environment Events such as Environment Week and International Biodiversity Day.